nus-cs2030s/2324-s2/docs/exercises/ex0-task.md

 ## The `RandomPoint` class

-To estimate pi using the method above, we need to use a random number generation.
+To estimate $\pi$ using the method above, we need to use a random number generation.
 A random number generator is an entity that spews up one random number after another.
 We, however, cannot generate a truly random number algorithmically.
 We can only generate a pseudo-random number.
 A pseudo-random number generator can be initialized with a _seed_.
 A pseudo-random number generator, when initialized with the same seed, always produces the same sequence of (seemingly random) numbers.

 Java provides a class `java.util.Random` that encapsulates a pseudo-random number generator.
 We can create a random number generator with a seed of 1: